2023 Hawaii wildfires: Weather factors

 In early August 2023, a high-pressure system remained north of the Hawaiian Islands.
 This formed strong surface pressure north of the islands, and also sustained stabilization across the region, creating warm and sunny conditions.
-Concurrently, Hurricane Dora began to intensify to Category 4 strength, which helped to create a large pressure difference between the high-pressure area and the low-pressure cyclone.
+Concurrently, Hurricane Dora began to intensify to Category 4 strength, which helped create a large pressure difference between the high-pressure area and the low-pressure cyclone.
 This pressure difference aided in already significant trade winds moving southwest, and formed strong gradient winds over the islands.
 (A similar phenomenon occurred during the October 2017 Portugal wildfires during the passage of Hurricane Ophelia.)
-The exact significance of Hurricane Dora and how it impacted the fires themselves remains somewhat unclear.
-Meteorologists noted that the storm's center remained more than 700 miles from the islands and that it remained relatively small in size; however it also remained "remarkably potent for a long time", logging more hours as a Category 4 hurricane than any other storm in the Pacific for over 50 years.
+The exact significance of Hurricane Dora and how it impacted the fires remains somewhat unclear.
+Meteorologists noted that the storm's center remained more than 700 miles from the islands and relatively small in size; however it also remained "remarkably potent for a long time", logging more hours as a Category 4 hurricane than any other storm in the Pacific for over 50 years.
 Philippe Papin, a hurricane specialist with the National Hurricane Center, argued that Hurricane Dora played only a minor role in "enhancing low-level flow over Maui at fire initiation time."

 By August 6, the National Weather Service identified a region of very dry air arriving from the East Pacific, greatly inhibiting the potential for rainfall.
 A prominent descending capping inversion forced even more stabilization of the atmosphere, which led to enhanced wind gusts and very dry conditions between August 7 and 8.
 As the day progressed, deep layer ridging combined with the existing pressure gradient created very strong wind gusts and caused humidity levels to be well below normal.
 The aforementioned cap was expected to only strengthen acceleration of wind due to terrain features near the islands.